stephanmg/stephanmg/README.md

 Currently I'm gearing up for new challenges as a PostDoc in Computational Biology focusing on metaflammation.

 For the past ten years I worked mostly in the field of Computational Neuroscience.
-In particular I employed and developed novel numerical methods for modelling and simulation of intracellular ion dynamics in neurons by using partial and ordinary differential equations (systems) on high-performance compute infrastructure heterogeneous infrastructure (CPUs and GPUs).
+In particular I employed and developed novel numerical methods for modelling and simulation of intracellular ion dynamics in neurons by using partial and ordinary differential equations (systems) on high-performance compute infrastructure and on heterogeneous infrastructure (CPUs and GPUs).
+I have some some experience in CUDA and shader programming.
 I developed novel numerical models for multi-scale and hybrid-dimensional phenomena in Computational Neuroscience and novel mesh generation methods for the study of intracellular Calcium waves, neuronal plasticity and memory formation.

 ## Contact
 Contact information can be found on the left most panel - feel free to browse my recent and public projects.